-Traditional Confectionary
+Traditional confectionery

-For years generations of British children have enjoyed traditional, quality confectionary, served to them in dark and musty cornershops around the country, on their way to and from school.
+For years generations of British children have enjoyed traditional, quality confectionery, served to them in dark and musty cornershops around the country, on their way to and from school.
 And whilst these youngsters devoured their sweet bounty, both they and their parents could rest easy knowing that they were consuming only the best of treats at a good, honest down to earth price.
 However dark times were to come, when the giants of the candy industry would break from these age old values and put their own profits and needs before those of the loyal consumer...

 After 10 years of wandering a barren, desolate, Texan Bar-less earth, the masses were just about coming to terms with their loss, when the giant of the chocolate industry, Mars, decided to once more kick the people when they were down.